-The school has made outstanding use of the pupil premium funding to address the needs of disadvantaged pupils, and this is demonstrated by the strong achievements of those pupils, with our disadvantaged pupils making progress the expected progress in all subjects that we predicted.
+The school has made outstanding use of the pupil premium funding to address the needs of disadvantaged pupils.

 Our School is committed to safeguarding and promoting the welfare of our pupils and expects all staff and volunteers to share this commitment.